 In addition to his teaching experience, Diego has also accumulated several years of experience in project design, management and public policy formulation.
 In the early years of this assignment Diego supported the design of the Compete Caribbean program, a multi-donor USD40 million program to support private sector development in Caribbean countries.
 He later managed the USD10 million facility under the program that

 supported business climate reforms across 15 countries.

 Diego’s research interests lie at the intersection of development, labour markets and industrial economics.
 Specifically, his research interests include:

 - Labour Economics

 - International Business

-Diego routinely consults for International Development Agencies supporting economic research, project design and project implementation in the Caribbean sub-region.
+Diego has a long track record of undertaking short term consultancies for International Development Agencies supporting economic research, project design and project implementation in the Caribbean sub-region.